I notice when something is harder than it should be—for developers, for users—and I can’t leave it alone until it’s fixed and explained.

 Same loop, bigger stakes:

-• Sabre → first contact with REST → wrote the full blueprints so code could actually be written.
+Sabre → first contact with REST → wrote the blueprints so the code could actually get written.

-• Stripe → no Python → full eCommerce app + webhook docs rewritten from real pain.
+Stripe → no Python → built a full eCommerce app, then rewrote webhooks from real integration pain.

-• AWS → no Kubernetes → live bookstore on EKS with stateful Postgres + official developers workshop.
+AWS → no Kubernetes → shipped a live bookstore on EKS (stateful Postgres) + the official developer workshop.

 I chase technical novelty the way other people chase levels in a game.
 I was thinking about self-trained, sentient robots before it was a thing.
 Now, the future is here.
 Descartes said, “I think, therefore I am.”
 AI will say, “I think, therefore I teach.”
-Everything I build is practice for the day this is no longer fiction.
+I’m obsessed with turning the future into something developers can actually use—repeatably and with fewer sharp edges.
+You’re welcome, world.

 If this sounds like you, say hi.